 Turning it into Six Figures

 I left after three years and accepted a position with a smaller company much closer to home.
 This organization did not have the resources or bench strength of a larger company and needed someone intimately familiar with IT security controls.
-They also wanted a candidate with broad enough capabilities to manage other elements of a Security Program.
+They also wanted a candidate with broad enough capabilities to manage other elements of a Security Compliance Program.

 Relying on their urgent need for an Information Security Professional and my prior experience in non IT related security, I was able to negotiate a salary in excess of six figures.
 Just three years after attaining a bachelor’s degree.